Skip to content ↓

 Homework at Grendon

-Weekly Homework Project Homework
+Weekly Homework Project Style Homework Online learning

 Reading books – either child reads independently, to an adult or adult reads to child.

-Spellings/phonics/word recognition
+Spellings/phonics/word recognition.

-Year 1 & 2 5 x 15 minutes per week
+Year 1 & 2

 Reading books – either child reads independently, to an adult or adult reads to child.

-Spellings/phonics/word recognition
+Spellings/phonics/word recognition My Maths and Numbots

-Year 3 & 4 5 x 20 minutes per week
+Year 3 & 4

 Reading books – either child reads independently, to an adult or adult reads to child.

-Year 5 & 6 5 x 30 minutes per week
+Year 5 & 6

 Reading books – either child reads independently, to an adult or adult reads to child.